tholonia/iching_cli/book/v2/markdown/hexagram_08.md

 ##### Rivers of Commerce (Man vs. Man)
 ### *In the style of Arthur Miller*

 #### In the pulsating heart of a bustling metropolis, a group of entrepreneurs met regularly to exchange ideas and support one another.
 Among them was David, a visionary with a talent for transforming potential into reality.
-His latest project—a revolutionary sustainable housing initiative—promised not only to reshape urban landscapes but also foster community among its residents.
+His latest project, a revolutionary sustainable housing initiative, promised not only to reshape urban landscapes but also foster community among its residents.
 However, David faced opposition from influential developers fearing disruption to their profits.

 Undeterred, David forged alliances with like-minded individuals, slowly building a coalition that shared his dream.
 As support for the project grew, so did resistance from established interests.
 The developers launched campaigns of misinformation, painting his efforts as unrealistic and economically hazardous.

 In the eye of this storm, David remained steadfast, honing his strategy, adapting and refining his message.
 The conflict reached a crescendo as the city council prepared to vote on the project's approval.
-But at the eleventh hour, a new resource emerged—a state grant earmarked for sustainable initiatives.
+But at the eleventh hour, a new resource emerged, a state grant earmarked for sustainable initiatives.
 This unexpected windfall fortified the coalition’s resolve and highlighted the broader economic and social benefits of David's vision.

 As the council cast their votes, the significance of his work transcended personal ambition, becoming a beacon of innovation and unity for the community.
 The vote passed, and the city took its first steps toward a greener future, one connected by the undercurrents of shared purpose and mutual respect.